Bridgewater Township, New Jersey: Education

 Bridgewater–Raritan High School (2,747; 9–12).
 All schools in the district are in Bridgewater except for Kennedy, which is in Raritan.
 The overwhelming majority of students in the district are from Bridgewater, with approximately 1,000 students from Raritan.
 Seats on the district's nine-member board of education are allocated based on population, with eight seats allocated to Bridgewater Township.

 During the 1999–2000 school year, Bridgewater-Raritan High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive from the federal government.

-Bridgewater is the home of the Somerset County Vocational and Technical High School, a four-year magnet school that provides occupational and academic training to students from Somerset County.
+Bridgewater is the home of the Somerset County Vocational and Technical High School, a four-year magnet school that provides occupational and academic training to students from Somerset County and neighboring areas.

 Little Friends of Jesus Nursery School (preschool, non-parochial) operates under the supervision of the Roman Catholic Diocese of Metuchen.

 The headquarters of the Somerset County Library System is located in Bridgewater.

 In 2013, Stephen Kovacs joined the staff of Medeo Fencing Club in Bridgewater as a coach.
 He was accused in 2021 by detectives from the Bridgewater Township Sex Crimes/Child Abuse Unit of sexually assaulting two teenage fencing students in Bridgewater multiple times in 2020 and 2021; he died in Somerset County Jail in January 2022.